HEY! WHAT'S YOUR PROBLEM?!... A problem lawn care employee.

 If they are working on a Visa…

 According to U.S. Citizenship and Immigration Services (USCIS), there are specific actions you must take should you terminate someone who is a H-2B Temporary Non-Agricultural Worker.
-You typically have only 2 days to notify USCIS.
+Typically, you have only 2 days to notify USCIS.

 There are additional pieces of information that you must include with your notification to USCIS.
 You can find those details, along with contact information, on the USCIS website.